lihongli/optrl2019.github.io/index.md

 <!-- We are working to find funding to support travel for students, especially those in underrepresented groups. -->

-We will provide student travel awards to the authors of the accepted papers for complimentary workshop registration.
+We will provide student travel awards to the a few of authors of the accepted papers.
+We will reimburse the workshop registration.

 To apply for the travel awards, please send the following information to <a href="mailto:optrl2019@gmail.com">optrl2019@gmail.com</a> by the application deadline **Oct.
 28th**:
 - Title with [OptRL 2019 Student Travel Awards Application].